-The susceptibility curves from MC simulations have demonstrated several interesting results.
-Firstly, non-monotonic behavior of $\chi_{\|}$ has been observed with increasing of anisotropy parameter or the dipole-dipole interaction intensity.
-Notice, that for a system of interacting immobilized superparamagnetic particles located randomly, the initial magnetic susceptibility increases monotonically with growth of anisotropy parameter or the dipole-dipole interaction intensity \cite{Elfimova2019}.
-Secondly, for any set of intrinsic parameters, the maximum achievable value of $\chi_{\|}$ has been equal to $\simeq 9$.
-This allows us to conclude that the model system based on the simple cubic lattice undergoes a phase transition in the ordering of magnetic moments.
-There has been determined the area of parameters $\lambda_e$ and $\sigma$, where structural transformations are absent.
-In this area, the theoretic susceptibility curves turned out in the good agreement with MC data.
-The obtained results about magnetic properties of the simple cubic lattice with the immobilized superparamagnetic nanoparticles in nodes is important in the development of functional magnetic materials with controlled properties.
+The susceptibility curves from the MC simulations have demonstrated several interesting new results.
+Firstly, non-monotonic behavior of $\chi_{\|}$ has been observed as the anisotropy parameter or the dipole-dipole interaction intensity increase.
+For a system of interacting immobilized superparamagnetic nanoparticles located randomly, the initial magnetic susceptibility increases monotonically as the anisotropy parameter or the dipole-dipole interaction intensity increase \cite{Elfimova2019}.
+Secondly, for any set of intrinsic parameters, the maximum achievable value of $\chi_{\|}$ is equal to $\simeq 9$.
+This allows us to conclude that the system under consideration undergoes a phase transition in the ordering of magnetic moments.
+The phase diagram of the orientational state of the magnetic moments was plotted along the $\lambda_e$ -- $\sigma$ axes, which shows the region with regular orientational structuring of the magnetic moments and the region lacking any orientational structures.
+The theoretic susceptibility curves are in strong agreement with the MC data only for parameters that correspond to the system without regular structuring of the magnetic moments.
+The obtained results are important for the development of functional magnetic materials with controlled properties.